5 min read

-This means employees may be facing an increased level of anxiety about going to work everyday.
+This means employees may be facing an increased level of anxiety about going to work every day.
+For example, a study by Wysa on mental health in the workplace uncovered that 40% of employees surveyed showed symptoms of both moderate to severe anxiety.
 As a people leader, you are probably able to sense this as you directly receive comments or hear quiet rumblings among your employees about the safety of returning to the office or the logistics of doing so.

 Be empathetic, understanding, and flexible

 It has been found that 92% of employees would stay with a company if their managers showed more empathy.
 If they’re currently engaged, they’d be 59% less likely to leave their current role if bosses showed a little care and concern.

 This is important to remember going forward as Anthony Klotz, an associate professor of management at Texas A&M University, made a bold prediction that “the great resignation is coming.”
 What he means by this is that “when there’s uncertainty, people tend to stay put, so there are pent-up resignations that didn’t happen over the past year.
 The number [of resignations is going to be] multiplied by the many pandemic-related epiphanies - about family time, remote work, commuting, passion projects, life and death, and what it all means.”

 Regardless if you agree with his prediction or not, you should be prepared to approach the next several months with more empathy, understanding, and flexibility than usual as you encounter a wide range of reactions and emotions from employees.
 Remember that this is unchartered territory, and no one has the correct answer.

 Therefore, if you want to alleviate the anxiety your employees feel about going to work every day, then you must do what is best for them.
 If offering them an alternative arrangement is going to be what keeps them engaged and productive on your team, then so be it.
 In the end, the empathy, understanding, and flexibility you show employees could be the difference between keeping and losing them.